utkarsh1160/Contraceptives-Data-Analysis/README.md

 # Contraceptives-Data-Analysis
 This project analyses a dataset to determine a correlation between women’s age and their use of contraceptives.
 It also predicts the use of contraceptives based on some attributes.
+This is a backup copy of the project used.

 # Introduction